 But it’s my job to convince you that there’s a more delicious way to eat this sandwich.
 Sure, I can talk about how homemade biscuits are really good and how they are especially good when you add cheese to them.
 I can tell you about how sausage is actually super easy to make at home and you can spice it to your liking.

 But in short, you just need to look at that photo.
 It hasn’t been photoshopped by some marketing department.
-I made that sandwich and I ate that sandwich and so can you.
+I made that Sausage Egg Biscuit and I ate that sandwich and so can you.

 For the biscuits:

 1) Preheat oven to 375 degrees F. Stir together flour, salt, baking powder, and baking soda in a medium bowl.
 Cube the cold unsalted butter and use your fingers to rub it into the flour mixture until it is in pea-sized pieces.

 2) Stir in grated cheddar cheese so it is mixed well.
 Finally add in buttermilk and stir until just combined.

 3) Turn the dough out onto a floured surface and fold it over itself a few times.
 Try not to overwork the dough.
 Use a biscuit cutter to cut out large round biscuits.
 You should get at least 8 and probably closer to 12 biscuits.